Arch Linux Installation Guide with Full Root Encryption

 echo "cryptroot UUID=$(blkid -s UUID -o value /dev/nvme0n1p4) none luks" >> /etc/crypttab

-If you’re re-running this guide or not sure, inspect the file to avoid duplicates:
+When re-running this guide or if uncertain, inspect the file to avoid duplicates:

 1